-The video card that formed the annex to cut prices on the part NVIDIA May offer to consumers Core Larger and more elaborate that is partially defective - but with the potential for improved performance in some descriptors
+The video card that formed the annex to cut prices on the part NVIDIA May offer to consumers Core Larger and more sophisticated that is partially damaged - but has the potential for improved performance in some contours

-Then came the official launch of North America - with an even crazier temporary price of only $ 280 (which included a $ 20 post-purchase credit) which gave a good reason for the rest of the world to be jealous.
-Next we got the announcement thatNVIDIA Formally reduces the basic recommended price for all modelsRTX 2060 to the $ 300 level - but it turns out it's not something that prevents the KO from sticking out in the field either.
+Then came the official North American launch - with an even crazier temporary price of just $ 280 (which included a $ 20 postage credit after the purchase) that gave the rest of the world a good reason to be jealous.
+Next we received the announcement thatNVIDIA Formally reduces the basic recommended price for all modelsRTX 2060 to the level of $ 300 - but it turns out that this is also not something that prevents the KO from standing out in the field.

-From a material point of view these cores look identical but practical tests indicate that the lucky ones who receive an RTX 2060 KO card with a TU104 core inside them have the potential to enjoy enhanced capabilities - at least in the popular Blender graphical processing application, which has been significantly improved in direct comparison.
+From a hardware point of view, these cores look identical to each other, but practical tests show that those lucky enough to receive an RTX 2060 KO card with a TU104 core inside have the potential to enjoy enhanced capabilities - at least in the popular Blender graphics processing application, which has significantly improved performance.
 On the YouTube channel of the GamersNexus site.

-Who knows, we may find that in the next step we will find that burning more advanced video card firmware on the RTX 2060 KO's EVGA With the TU106 core, it will enable additional new hardware units in some cases and boost performance.
-It is worth noting that this is only speculation at this point, but there have already been similar cases that we have seen before - so it will not hurt to keep track and curious.
+Who knows, we may find that in the next step we will find that burning more advanced video card firmware on the RTX 2060 KO's EVGA With the TU106 core will allow additional new hardware units to be activated in some cases and boost performance.
+It is worth noting that at this stage it is only speculation, but there have been similar cases we have seen in the past - so it would not hurt to continue to follow and be intrigued.